 How Long Do Betta Fish Live?

 Most betta fish live to between 2 and 5 years.
-However, Betta splendens, the species most commonly sold as bettas in aquarium stores, are heavily line-bred (meaning, closely related fish are bred together) to create all the cool color and fin varieties people love.
+However, Betta splendens, the species most commonly sold as bettas in aquarium stores, are heavily line-bred (meaning that closely related fish are bred together) to create all the cool color and fin varieties people love.
 While this produces some stunningly beautiful fish, it isn't good for the overall lifespan or health of the species.

-When you purchase a betta from the pet store, they will usually be around six months old, which means you can enjoy another one-and-a-half to four-and-a-half or more years together.
+When you purchase a betta from a pet store, they will usually be around six months old, which means you can enjoy another one-and-a-half to four-and-a-half or more years together.
 Stories of bettas reaching an impressive 15 years of age are sometimes reported in fish forums, but nobody has verified that info.
 You can give your betta the best chance at a long and healthy life by caring for them properly.